WindowTop/WindowTop-App/README.md

 * Set window to be dark [ALT+W]

 ## Paid Features
-* Shrink with Live Preview mode, including automatic move (Can be disabled if you don't need it)
+* Shrink with Live Preview mode, including automatic move (can be disabled if you don't need it)
 ![windowtop-pip-auto-move-compressed](https://user-images.githubusercontent.com/17680514/124478292-b8890400-ddad-11eb-9f8b-c0e51f0a9da5.gif)
-* New way to pick windows (Can be disabled if you don't need it)
+* New way to pick windows (can be disabled if you don't need it)
 ![windowtop-anchors-compressed](https://user-images.githubusercontent.com/17680514/124478616-0d2c7f00-ddae-11eb-81f2-2dbe0f6336bf.gif)
 * Highlight top-most windows
 ![image](https://user-images.githubusercontent.com/17680514/124478818-3f3de100-ddae-11eb-94d5-ef0a5176f569.png)